Mike Bernardo

 Michael Shawn Bernardo (28 July 1969 - 14 February 2012) was a South African kickboxer and boxer from Cape Town.
-Bernardo was known as Beru-chan in Japan, where he has taken part in K-1 World GPs since 1994.
-He holds notable wins over Mirko Cro Cop, Andy Hug (2×), Francisco Filho, Branko Cikatic, Stan Longinidis, Gary Goodridge and three consecutive wins over K-1 legend Peter Aerts.
+He was known as Beru-chan in Japan, where he took part in K-1 World GPs starting in 1994.
+He held notable wins over Mirko Cro Cop, Andy Hug (2×), Francisco Filho, Branko Cikatic, Stan Longinidis, Gary Goodridge, and three consecutive wins over K-1 legend Peter Aerts.

 Biography

 Mike Bernardo was of Italian and English heritage and was born in Fishhoek near Cape Town on 28 July 1969.
 His surname was actually Barnardo, but most people knew him as Bernardo.
 When he was younger, bullies often picked on him and beat him up.
 Bernardo started with Kyokushin to deal with his bullies: "I started Karate when I was, 12, 13 years old.
 The reason why I started was, because as a youngster I was quite tall but not strong.
 A lot of children at school were in gangs and they would always pick on me and beat me up because I was a big guy so they could prove their friends they were stronger.
 I took up martial arts lessons and went back to school and when they started to pick on me again and try to beat me up, I beat them all up."

-Being a keen all-round sportsman, Mike Bernardo tried to do as many sports as he could.
+Being a keen all-round sportsman, Bernardo tried to do as many sports as he could.
 Besides karate, he started surfing when he was six, played numerous other sports but the one that he liked to play the most was rugby.
 After he kept getting sent off for fighting, Bernardo knew he had to make the transition from rugby to fighting sports.